gruuubcioo/Alcohol-consumption-in-Europe/README.md

 # Alcohol Consumption in Europe Data Project
+This project was created for our Data Science Student Research Group

 ## The project visualizes alcohol consumption patterns across Europe, focusing on various types of alcoholic beverages.